dvdmtw98/notes/My Vault/cyber-security/security-controls/physical-security.md

 ### Access Control Vestibule
 Double-door system that is designed with two doors that are electronically controlled to ensure that only one door can be opened at a given time

+##### Piggybacking
-**Piggybacking**: Person with authorized access allows another person without authorization to enter an secure area with them
+Person with authorized access allows another person without authorization to enter an secure area with them

+##### Tailgating
-**Tailgating**: Unauthorized person follows someone with legitimate access to a secure space without their knowledge or consent
+Unauthorized person follows someone with legitimate access to a secure space without their knowledge or consent